 Heart failure is when the heart cannot work as well as it should.
 Problems caused by the failure will depend on the area of the heart that is affected.
 For example:

 If fluid has backed up in the body or lungs it is called congestive heart failure.
-It is also possible to have failure on both sides of the heart.
-The poor flow of blood will eventually also damage other organs like kidneys.
+A person can also have failure on both sides of the heart.
+In time, the poor flow of blood will damage other organs like the kidneys.

 |Blood Flow through the Heart|

-Heart failure in kids is often caused by a problem with how blood moves through the heart.
-The heart muscle is has to work harder than normal to make blood flow.
-This may be caused by birth defects such as:
+Heart failure in children is often caused by a problem with how blood moves through the heart.
+The heart muscle has to work harder than normal to make blood flow.
+This may be caused by birth defects, such as:

 - Leaky heart valves

 Heart failure may also be caused by a problem with the heart itself.
 This is not common in children.
 This type of heart failure may be caused by: